elipski/Workspace/README.md

 # Notes
-First repository with various disperate projects
+First repository with various disperate projects; or maybe none.

 To list .Net runtimes in Powershell:
 dotnet --list-runtimes